Rafa-Arfiansyah/Rafa-Arfiansyah/README.md

 <a href="#"><img align="left" alt="React" width="100%" style="padding:3px;" src="https://raw.githubusercontent.com/HighAmbition211/HighAmbition211/auxiliary/others/Welcome.svg" /></a>

 <h1> 💫 About Me </h1>
 <h2>Hi, I'm Rafa Arfiansyah Raif! 👋</h3>
 <h3>
   - 🔭 Frontend Developer with 1+ years of experience designing and building responsive, high-performance web applications<br/>
   - 🌐 Passionate about user-centric design and creating intuitive, seamless experiences using modern web technologies<br/>
-  - ⚡ Experienced with React, Angular, and Vue.js, along with HTML5, CSS3, and JavaScript<br/>
+  - ⚡ Experienced with React, Next.js, and Vue.js, along with HTML5, CSS3, and JavaScript<br/>
   - 🎨 Expertise in UI/UX design and prototyping, with a strong eye for aesthetics and usability<br/>
   - 🚀 Familiar with modern front-end tooling and workflows, including Webpack, Babel, and npm<br/>
 </h3>